 WHAT WE DO

-FIRE Global Development and Design explores what ethical development around the world really means and needs.
+FIRE Global Development & Design explores what ethical development around the world really means and needs.
 We will look at the values-based differences between “good” and “bad” development and the technological and design tools that can help program designers do their jobs better.